Distinguishing between statistical and systematic errors in quantum process tomography: Examples

-However, if also systematic errors are present, such as in case (ii) and (iii), we detect them more likely the more measurements we perform.
+However, if systematic errors are also present, such as in categories (ii) and (iii), the more measurements we perform, the more tomographies we reject.
 For example about $N_{RS}=250$ measurements per setting are necessary to detect a detuning of $\delta/\Omega$=0.25 reliably as demonstrated in \fig{fig:detuned}.
 For this case, the average negative value $|t|$ increases for small $N_{RS}$ until it reaches its true value $|t|=|\lambda_\text{min}|\approx 0.56$.
 This effect results from statistical fluctuations of the direction of the eigenstate $\ket{\lambda_\text{min}}$ for small $N_{RS}$.
 In general, the mean negative value $|t|$ and the number of measurements per setting $N_{RS}$ necessary to reliably detect a systematic error depend on the magnitude of the systematic error.
 The larger the systematic error, e.g. the detuning $\delta$ in case (ii), the fewer measurements we need to detect it as displayed in \fig{fig:detuned_omega}.

 The behavior of our consistency test in the presence of (iii) initial correlations between system and environment, as shown in \fig{fig:Uzz}, is similar to the behavior for case (ii) since both errors are systematic errors.
 However, for the example in case (iii) we get higher discarding rates than in case (ii) since the minimal eigenvalue $\lambda_\text{min}\approx -0.87$ for our example in case (iii) is smaller than the one for case (ii).